Waterford, 2nd Street Colored School

 See also Paeonian Springs.
-See also Waterford Industrial School at bottom of page.
+See also Waterford Industrial School in history section.

-- Closed 1957, making it the last one-room school house for blacks.
-The last one-room school house for whites was Mountain Gap, closed in 1953.
+- Closed 1957, making it the last one-room schoolhouse for blacks.

 - 1867 or 68: Likely Sarah Steer, a local figure who was also a founder of the Waterford News, a Civil War era pro-union newspaper.

 - 1892/93: John C. Walker was a colored instructor at Waterford.
 His home was in Leesburg and he operated on a 3rd grade certificate.
 Source: Lists of Teachers, 1892-1975 (1893Conklin Census of Colored Teachers for the School Year closing July 31, 1893), Richmond, Virginia, USA: Virginia Department of Public Instruction/Education

 - 1893/94.
 John C. Walker continued to instruct at Waterford on a third grade certificate.
 Source: Lists of Teachers, 1892-1975 ( 1893-1894 Colored Reel 4418 Census of Colored Teachers 1893/94 – March 30, 1894), Richmond, Virginia, USA: Virginia Department of Public Instruction/Education.

 - 1894/95.
 Mr. Walker, from Leesburg continued to instruct on a third grade certificate.
 Source: Lists of Teachers, 1892-1975 ( 1895 Colored A Census of Colored Teachers 1894/95 – Done Dec 10, 1894), Richmond, Virginia, USA: Virginia Department of Public Instruction/Education